TL;DR

 Discovering skill gaps during practicum feels uncomfortable, but it's actually the ideal time for this realization.
 You have access to preceptors who can guide your learning, tasks that provide immediate application for new skills, and the relatively low stakes of a learning environment rather than a permanent position.

 Many seasoned public health professionals look back on their practicum as the time when they truly developed their technical skills.
-The gap you're experiencing now is a normal part of professional development, not evidence that you're underprepared.
+Pairing your growing Excel abilities with strong data cleaning practices creates a powerful technical foundation for your career.

 Your practicum is revealing not just what you don't know, but exactly what you need to learn to succeed in your career.
 That information is valuable.
 Approach the Excel gap as an opportunity rather than a failure, and you'll emerge with skills that serve you for decades.